 • Attend a visa interview at the U.S. embassy or consulate in your country

-Your interview will focus on the nature of your business or trade, your qualifications, and your plans in the United States.
+Your interview will focus on the nature of your business or trade, qualifications, and plans in the United States.
 Applicants must also demonstrate nonimmigrant intent, meaning they plan to return to their home country after the visa expires.

 Why the E2 Visa and Franchising Make a Great Fit for Foreign Investors